jpotapova/Metasite-FE-task/docs/task-description.md

 ### JS

 Display contact list from the API.
-API ocumentation can be found [HERE](https://frontend-task-api.metasite.lt/docs/).
+API documentation can be found [HERE](https://frontend-task-api.metasite.lt/docs/).

 We will give additional points for: